Borderlands 3 Finally Announced at PAX East 2019

-At PAX East 2019, Gearbox Software announced Borderlands 3 with a gameplay trailer.
+Borderlands 3 is official.
+At PAX East 2019, Gearbox Software officially unveiled the Borderlands 3 with a gameplay trailer.
 The much awaited looter shooter sequel to the highly popular Borderlands 2 was revealed showing off new villains, returning characters, and fresh character classes.
 Much like the past games in the series, Borderlands 3 sports the same cel shaded art style and wide sprawling locales as well as a ton of vehicular combat.
 Lighting looks vastly improved over past games.

 Borderlands 3 enemies include giant dinosaurs, robots, and flying insects to name a few.
 Furthermore, Gearbox promises over a billion guns in the game such as a ridiculously over the top gun with mechanical legs.
 Gearbox CEO Randy Pitchford stated that the game has been in development for over five years.